GameCube accessories: GameCube-Game Boy Advance cable

-The GameCube-Game Boy Advance cable was used for games that support connectivity between the GameCube and the Game Boy Advance (bundled with some games).
-The cable also worked with the Wii and the Game Boy Advance SP.
+The GameCube-Game Boy Advance cable was used for games that support connectivity between the GameCube and the Game Boy Advance, and was sometimes bundled with specific games.
+It could allow a connected Game Boy Advance to exchange data with compatible GameCube games, and could also be used as a controller for the GameCube in games such as The Legend of Zelda: Four Swords Adventures.
+The cable was also compatible with the Wii and the Game Boy Advance SP.